 The WY-TOPP modular assessments are optional online formative assessments are available for grades 3-11* and can be administered on-demand throughout the school year.
 Modular assessments are short assessments that focus on a specific topic or skill e.g. ratios and proportional relationships.
 Results from the modular assessments will be available immediately after students complete the assessment.
 Participating in modular assessments can help instructors inform instruction and help students and teachers gain familiarity with the online test platform and tools.
 Science modular assessments for grades 4, 8, and 10 will be available during 2018-2019 school year.

-*Grade 11 students will not participate in the WY-TOPP summative assessment.
+*Grade 11 students will not participate in the WY-TOPP Summative Assessment, they participate in ACT.
 Grade 3-11 modular assessments are available for teachers to use with students within his/her grade level.

 WY-TOPP Summative Assessment

 The state assessments, PAWS (grades 3-8) and Aspire (grades 9-10), are being replaced by WY-TOPP (Wyoming Test of Proficiency and Progress) starting in the spring of 2018.
 ACT will continue to be the state assessment for grade 11 students.

 WY-TOPP is an online summative assessment containing multiple item types (enhanced multiple choice, constructed response, technology enhanced, performance task).
 This online assessment was developed by American Institute for Research (AIR) and recently acquired by Cambium Assessments.

 Reading and math will be assessed each year in grades 3-10, science will be assessed in grades 4, 8, and 10, and writing will be assessed in grades 3, 5, 7, and 9.
 The WY-TOPP summative assessment window is in April and May of every year.
 The assessments were cancelled in the spring of 2020 due to COVID-19.
-Summative assessments will resume the spring of 2021 pending Wyoming State Board of Education decision.
+Summative assessments resumed the spring of 2021.

 Practice tests are available in reading and math in grades 3-12 on the WY-TOPP Portal Student & Parent webpage.